 OPPOSE OVERBROAD RECALL BILLS

-private market, making it less likely that the consumer will get the manufacturer remedy for the vehicle.
+private market, making it less likely the consumer will get the manufacturer remedy for the vehicle.

-Commerce Committee rejected an amendment identical to S. 900 in 2015.
+The Senate Commerce Committee rejected an amendment identical to S. 900 in 2015.
 Congress should focus on legislation that

 increases recall completion rates, and oppose proposals that create a tax on